 In addition to ships, ports contain a vast array of diesel powered machinery: straddle carriers, terminal tractors, reach lifters.
 Diesel powered engines result in elevated emission of various pollutants.
 They also make a lot of noise, another form of pollution.
 Added to the shipping emissions this makes ports a significant net contributor to pollution in large port cities.

 Finally, ports handle large amounts of bulk materials e.g. aggregates, foodstuffs, fertilizer and wood products.
 These materials in dry and windy conditions inevitably result in dust drifting into neighboring areas.
 Dust, because it can be seen and felt by affected people, can be a major nuisance.
 These materials can often be smelly, which further upsets the neighbors.

-This pollution causes an array of environmental impacts, can seriously affect the health of workers and contributes significantly to regional air pollution.
+This pollution causes an array of environmental impacts, can seriously affect the health of workers and contributes significantly to regional air pollution from ships and ports.